 “Well, Sill, get your stuff, let’s go.”
 The large friendly man, who now towered over Seisyll, said encouragingly.
 Sill looked up, from his view point, the man, who must have stood at least six foot six, looked like a mythical giant.

 “Where’d we be going?”
 Seisyll asked suspiciously continuing to lay under his bedding.
 Sill was the furthest thing from trusting, he trusted no one, and suspected everyone.

 “I’ve a little business I use guys like you for certain jobs, I’ve a place you can bunk down.”
 He told him.

 “What sort of business are ya in?”
 Seisyll asked.

 “What’s it you promote?”
 He asked.

 “You ask a lot of questions.
 I promote fights, dog fights, badger fights, and cage fights with no rules, so your job would be taking bets and paying out winners, I need intelligent guys that I can trust with my money.”
 He replied.

-“I appreciate the offer, but I must decline, thank you.
-Your business is unhealthy for all involved, man and beast, but you know that, gambling is an enslaving addiction, a disease upon the mind of its victims, and you’re the enabler, the enticer and showman leading them through the gates of ruin and destitution upon the spectacle of the suffering of others.
+“I appreciate the offer, but I’ll have to decline your offer, thank you.
+Your business is unhealthy for all involved, man and beast, but you know that, gambling is an enslaving addiction, a disease upon the mind of its victims, and you’re the enabler, the enticer and showman leading them through the gates of ruin and destitution, upon the spectacle of the suffering of others.